Verbascum Nigrum | Dark Mullein

 The plant should be harvested while its in flower and dried quickly and with care so it doesn’t lose its medicinal qualities.
 To harvest, slice off the flower stalks when they’re at their yellowest, or, if you have enough time, pick off the individual flowers one by one, as they open.
 Dry your harvest until it’s thoroughly dry– the thickest bits snap, instead of bending.
 It doesn’t matter what color the flowers are- Most all yellow and white-flowered mullein species work, with the exception of perhaps Mullien Blattaria.

-Dark Mulliens value for wildlife is threefold.
-The flowers are a good pollen and nectar source for a wide range of insects, particularly bees.
+Dark Mulliens hold tremendous value for wildlife: The flowers are a good pollen and nectar source for a wide range of insects, particularly bees.
 Numerous seed-eating animals including birds, like goldfinch, feed on the small seeds produced.
 And the dead flowering stems provide hibernation sites for over-wintering invertebrates.

 The tiny seeds are abundant and can remain viable for decades, or even centuries in the soil.
 However, Mullien is easily managed by manually removing the plants before seed-set, or not disturbing the soil, or establishing dense vegetative cover that will prevent seed germination.
 Sow seed indoors or late spring to summer to early fall outdoors.
 Prefers full sun in well drained soils.